fivetran/dbt_hubspot_source/models/docs.md

 {% enddocs %}

 {% docs source_relation %}
-The schema or database this record came from if you are unioning multiple Zendesk connectors together in this package.
+The schema or database this record came from if you are unioning multiple connectors together in this package.
 If you are running the package on a single connector, this will be its schema name.
 {% enddocs %}

 {% docs _fivetran_deleted %}